 We all have 24 hours in a day at our disposal.
 Then why do some people seem to be able to do more and accomplish more than others in those same 24 hours?
 They are better at managing their time.

-Effective time management needs you to think more critically about the time you spend and what you are spending it on.
-This requires clarity of what you need to get done, prioritizing your tasks and managing those 24 hours you have in a day.
+In order to manage your time better you need to think more critically about the time you spend and what you are spending it on.
+Effectiver time management requires clarity of what you need to get done, prioritizing your tasks and managing those 24 hours you have in a day.
 You need to treat your time like the finite resource that it is and budget it the same way you would your income.

 Control your time instead of letting it control you.

-First some tips and general rules of time management:
+Tips and general rules of effective time management:

-- Keep a to do list – If you don’t know what needs to be done, you can not effectively prioritize your tasks.
+- Keep a to do list – If you don’t know what needs to be done, you can not effectively do it.
 Do not rely on memory alone

 - Set priorities and goals – Not all tasks are created equal.
 Identify your goals and prioritize your tasks accordingly